hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 .. code-block:: console

-   $ sawtooth admin keygen
+   $ sudo sawtooth admin keygen
-   $ validator -vv
+   $ sudo -u sawtooth validator -vv

 This will start the validator.
 Logging output will be printed to the terminal window.
 The validator outputs something similar to this to